Screw that.

 8. Gluttony without guilt.
 On the evening of day 5, I ate a rib eye with the best mashed potatoes I've ever had in my life.
 And then I ate half of Andrea's rib eye and the remainder of her mashed potatoes.
 Then, I started chewing my own arm off.
 Kidding!

-We had a party in the breezeway of the Inn at Markleeville, with beers and crushed up gorp that had spent the entire day in someone's pocket, yet was strangely yummy!
+9. We had a party in the breezeway of the Inn at Markleeville,

 10.